gibranlp/dotfiles/README.md

 - Updated picom.conf to have animations and blur
 - Updated all the Headers for the files with SpectrumOS legend
 - Added a toggle in the control panel to get blur in the bar
+- Updated colors in Dunst
+- Improved the Nice theme